Izgled: History

-Izgled and its sister magazine Vidici published photos of the embryonic Idoli conceptual band called VIS Dečaci and both financed the recording of the first Idoli single.
-Izgled appeared as a record label for the debut single "Pomoć, pomoć" / "Retko te viđam sa devojkama" and the single was given as a present with the April, 1980 copy of the Vidici magazine.
+Izgled and its sister magazine Vidici published photos of the embryonic Idoli conceptual band (presented at the time as VIS Dečaci), while both publications financed the recording of Idoli's debut single.
+Izgled functioned as a record label for the band's debut single "Pomoć, pomoć" / "Retko te viđam sa devojkama", which was included with the April 1980 issue of the Vidici magazine.